Blog

 Step 4 — Find a TriWest CCN-Approved Home Health Agency

-To find a TriWest provider in the SW Fort Worth and Burleson area, veterans can search the TriWest provider directory at triwest.com or call TriWest directly at 1-866-606-8198.
-When searching for home care in Fort Worth and surrounding communities, ask the agency directly whether they are credentialed with the VA Community Care Network in your region.
+To find a TriWest provider in the SW Fort Worth and Burleson area, veterans can search the TriWest provider directory at triwest.com or call TriWest directly.
+Ask the agency whether they are credentialed with the VA Community Care Network in Region 4 — which covers Texas — and whether they have experience coordinating care under VA authorizations.
+The CCN Provider Handbook on the TriWest portal outlines documentation and program requirements for approved providers.

 Step 5 — Care Begins at Home